andrebiedermann63/LumiScene/README.md

 This is a versatile parameterizable light control for model houses etc. with Neopixel LEDs.
 The following are possible: - Different colors - Television simulations - Defective fluorescent tube effects - Fire effects - Loose contact effects - Different brightness levels - Sequences with different times and effects.

-The project was created in Visual Code Studio and Platfor.IO for ESP8266 Controller
+The project was created in Visual Code Studio and PlatformIO for ESP8266 Controller.
 _________________________________________________________________________________________________

 Deutsch: